kgish/gishtech.com/README.md

 ## Randomization (shuffle)

-Sometimes I try to be overly fancy, and one of my secret techniques for trying to achieve this is good old randomization.
+Sometimes I get a bit carried away and try to be overly fancy.
+One of my favorite techniques for trying to achieve this is good old randomization.
 Makes life just a little bit less boring.

-I use shuffling for item lists in the intro, skills and credits pages.
+I use shuffling for randomly rearranging list items in the `intro`, `skills` and `credits` pages.

 ```javascript
 import Ember from 'ember';